Midori Francis

-Midori Iwama (born April 16, 1994), known professionally as Midori Francis, is an American actress.
+Midori Anne Iwama (born April 16, 1994), known professionally as Midori Francis, is an American actress.
 She began her career in theatre, earning NYIT, Obie, and Drama Desk Awards.
 She received a Daytime Emmy nomination for her role as Lily in the Netflix series Dash & Lily (2020).
+She also starred as Dr. Mika Yasuda in Grey's Anatomy (2022-2024).

 Early life and education

 Francis grew up in Rumson, New Jersey.
 She is the daughter of Joanne and Ken Iwama, the current chancellor of Indiana University Northwest.
 Named after her paternal grandmother, Francis is of Japanese descent on her father's side and Irish and Italian on her mother's.
 On growing up in a predominantly white town in the 90s and early 2000s, she commented "I was teased a lot for being Asian, I was bullied, made to feel like I was ugly or weird".
-She identifies as Hapa (a term for people of mixed European and Asian or Pacific Islander ancestry).
+She identifies as a Hapa.

-Francis attended Rumson-Fair Haven Regional High School, graduating in 2009.
+Francis attended Rumson-Fair Haven Regional High School.
 She went on to obtain a Bachelor of Fine Arts in acting from the Mason Gross School of the Arts at Rutgers University in 2014.
-She studied abroad in London, training with Tim Carroll and performing The Two Gentlemen of Verona at Shakespeare's Globe.
+She studied abroad in London, training with Tim Carroll and performing in a production of The Two Gentlemen of Verona at Shakespeare's Globe.